13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Everyone loves a fast 50-millimeter lens.

-Well, most people, because a full-frame camera gives you a lovely standard field of view, neither wide-angle nor telephoto, with a bit of emphasis on your subject for getting out of backgrounds.
+Well, most people, because a full-frame camera gives you a lovely standard field of view- neither wide-angle nor telephoto- with a bit of emphasis on your subject to help you get out of backgrounds.

-If you’re shooting with an APS C or DX sensor camera, it’s the full-frame equivalent of a 75-millimeter lens with a depth of field that will look much deeper.
+If you’re shooting with an APS C or DX sensor camera, it’s the full-frame equivalent of a 75-millimeter lens with a much deeper depth of field.

 That’s still useful for portrait photography, and many owners of Nikon’s APS C cameras will have discovered this lens already.